Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been favored on the moneyline 49 total times this season.
-They've gone 29-20 in those games.
+- The Yankees have won 60% of the games this season when they were favored on the moneyline (30-20).

-- When playing as moneyline favorites with odds of -150 or shorter, New York has a 17-4 record (winning 81% of its games).
+- New York has gone 18-4 when it has played as moneyline favorites with odds of -150 or shorter (81.8% winning percentage).

-- Based on this game's moneyline, the Yankees have an implied win probability of 60%.
+- Based on this contest's moneyline, the Yankees have an implied win probability of 60%.

-- In the 79 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 32 times (32-43-4).
+- New York has played in 80 games with an over/under set, and have combined with its opponents to go over the total 33 times (33-43-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!